I AM THE RESURRECTION AND THE LIFE

 Or, if we so choose, we can dawdle along in our religion, being assured that our theological beliefs correspond with those of our denomination.
 But since we are not pressing forward in Christ, we are not being delivered from the actions of our sinful nature.
 In correspondence with this lack of deliverance from our sinful nature, nothing has been prepared for us in Heaven.

 And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you.
 (Romans 8:11)

 For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, (Romans 8:13)

-We will have a spiritual form, but since we have not been clothed upon with an immortal body from Heaven, we will be, I suppose, a naked spirit.
+You will have a spiritual form, but since you have not been clothed upon with an immortal body from Heaven, you will be, I suppose, a naked spirit.

 Meanwhile we groan, longing to be clothed with our heavenly dwelling, because when we are clothed, we will not be found naked.
 (II Corinthians 5:23)

 We have been saved as by fire, perhaps to start life over as a small child in someone’s care.
 Except for our spiritual laziness, we could have been a prince with Christ, sharing the wealth of the kingdom that is to last for eternity.